forflo/vagrantfile-fujitsu-scansnap-s1300/README.md

 # Vagrantfile for bringing your old ScanSnap S1300 (not s1300i) back to life.

+TL;DR: Fujitsu discontinued software support for Mac OS X. Starting with OS X Catalina, ScanSnap Manager ceases to work on OS X. The Vagrantfile in this repository automatically creates a environment that you can use to continue scanning with your `Fujitsu ScanSnap S1300`!

 A couple of days ago I went to my mailbox and fetched another pile of letters, bills, and documents.
 I did what I'd usually do, that is